 The decisions we make about process will significantly influence the outcome.
 As someone interested in the dynamics of the political process, this should be fascinating; as someone who writes about zoning, this should provide a nearly bottomless source of good material.
 It should be exciting!

-considering a public-private partnership for the underutilized Old Post Office building.
+Neither rain nor snow nor gloom of the empty Federal Triangle: The GSA is considering a public-private partnership for the underutilized Old Post Office building.
 Redevelopment might include restaurants, residences and/or a hotel in place of or in addition to the current government offices (while preserving the building, of course).
 Eleanor Holmes Norton is pushing a bill to let GSA explore these options.
 San Francisco Chronicle via Penn Quarter Living.

 San Andreas faulty urban planning: The LA Times looks at a future of $200-a-barrel oil.
 Rapidly rising oil prices "would be the urban-planning equivalent of an earthquake," says a member of the LA City Planning Commission.
 Via Matthew Yglesias.